Diffusion Beats Autoregressive in Data-Constrained Settings: Method

 1. Corrupt the sequence by sampling a masking ratio \(r \sim \mathcal{U}(0,1)\) and independently replacing each token with a special \textsc{[MASK]} symbol with probability \(r\).
 This yields a corrupted sequence \(\tilde{x}\) and a mask set

 2. Denoise by predicting the original tokens at the masked positions with full (bidirectional) attention over \(\tilde{x}\):

-Because the mask pattern is resampled for every example, the model is implicitly trained on a vast collection of token–ordering tasks; the standard left-to-right ordering used by AR models is just one ordering within this ensemble.
-The absence of a causal mask allows each prediction to attend to \emph{both} past and future unmasked tokens, making the factorization fundamentally non-sequential.
+Because the mask pattern is resampled for every example, the model is implicitly trained on a vast collection of token–ordering tasks.
+The absence of a causal mask allows each prediction to attend to \emph{both} past and future unmasked tokens.